About Us / FAQs

 We’re a family-run business & some of our other projects are Blow Up Cinema, an outdoor cinema co. & documentary film production co.
 Gusto Films.
-Gus’ first film celebrated the early pioneers of reggae in the UK in the 1950s (Duke Vin & The Birth of Ska), he won an award at St Kilda Film Festival for a film called The Eagle & he once made a short film about the demise of 35mm film and it played at MIFF, Sydney Film Festival and a few other festivals.
+Gus’ first film celebrated the early pioneers of reggae in the UK in the 1950s (Duke Vin & The Birth of Ska), he won an award at St Kilda Film Festival for a film called The Eagle & he once made a short film about the demise of 35mm film and it played at MIFF and a few other festivals.
 You can see it here.

 Lou is a freelance music supervisor and has worked on numerous films and TV dramas such as Wentworth, Five Bedrooms, Mustangs FC and The Lost City of Melbourne.

 Here’s a bit of press about us from The Age & Broadsheet.